menu

 Demographics

-The percentage of adults in Morristown who are college-educated is close to the national average for all communities of 21.84%: 19.57% of the adults in Morristown have a bachelor's degree or advanced degree.
+In terms of college education, Morristown is nearly on par with the US average for all cities of 21.84%: 19.57% of adults 25 and older in Morristown have a bachelor's degree or advanced degree.

 The per capita income in Morristown in 2022 was $20,647, which is low income relative to New York and the nation.
 This equates to an annual income of $82,588 for a family of four.
 However, Morristown contains both very wealthy and poor people as well.